mbestavros/browser-power-hour/README.md

 Voila!
 Battery stats!
 Geek out!

 If you do run the test locally, feel free to share the results for your device - I've set up a [Github discussion](https://github.com/mbestavros/browser-power-hour/discussions/1) for just that!

+## Additional script flags

+The script exposes some basic flags to make the script work better in some scenarios.

+- `-n` or `--iterations`: the number of times to run the main test loop.
+- `--speedometer_timeout`: how long to wait before Speedometer completes, in seconds.
+Defaults to 180 seconds; modern flagships may need much less than this (my Pixel 8 Pro can do it in under 120).

 ## Development